 - Don’t change how you act just because you are on camera.

-- Don’t use a “speaker’s voice.”
-Use your normal voice and pitch.
+- Maintain your normal voice and pitch.
+Don’t use a “speaker’s voice.”

-- Do use contractions when appropriate.
+- Use contractions when appropriate.
 You’ll appear more natural and less robotic if you say things like “can’t,” rather than “cannot,” or “you’re,” instead of “you are.”

 TAKE A LOOK IN THE MIRROR

 Before you go on camera, do a quick mirror check.
-Is there food in your teeth?
 Is your tie straight?
+Any food in your teeth?
 Is your hair messed up?
 Fix it before you sit down on set.
 If you don’t, you’ll kick yourself later.

 ALL EYES ON YOU

 If you’re on-set with an interviewer and are asked a question, make sure to look at him/her when you answer.
-If you are being interviewed remotely or presenting material, lock eyes with the camera lens or prompter.
+On the other hand, if you are being interviewed remotely or presenting material, lock eyes with the camera lens or prompter.
 Don’t let your eyes wander.
 Remember, your audience or interviewer is on the other side of that lens, so give them the eye contact that will keep them engaged with you and your message.